zhaoshenzhai/mathwiki/Notes/Constant functor is a functor.md

 ```

-_Proof_.
-It suffices to verify the axioms of a covariant functor.
+<i>Proof.</i> It suffices to verify the axioms of a covariant functor.
 * Take $j\in\Obj\l(\cat{J}\r)$ and observe that $\ms{C}_C\l(\id_j\r)=\id_C=\id_{\ms{C}_C\l(j\r)}$.
 * Take $f:j\to k$ and $g:k\to l$ for any $j,k,l\in\Obj\l(\cat{J}\r)$ and observe that
 $$\begin{equation}